 As the treasury rate changes, expected return values follow suit, which has a material impact on the price an investor may be willing to pay for a property.
 For example, if the Treasury Bill rate was 5%, an investor would not be willing to accept a 5% return on a property investment.
 But, if the Treasury rate fell to .75%, that 5% return suddenly looks much more attractive.
 However, we know that a property’s income stream is not constant.
 It tends to increase over time, which is why the income growth rate is also a consideration.

-One of the major advantages to owning commercial real estate like a retail center or a multifamily apartment building is that rental income tends to grow over time.
+One of the major advantages to investing in commercial real estate, like a retail center or a multifamily apartment building, is that rental income tends to grow over time.
 In commercial properties, it is common for a lease to mandate annual “rent bumps” of 1% to 3%.
 In strong markets, high demand can drive rental rates to grow even faster.

 Income growth – or the expectation of it – is one of the most important data points to evaluate when analyzing cap rates because it drives material changes in property value.
 For example, assume that a property’s net operating income (NOI) in year one is $100,000 with a cap rate of 8% and a value of $1.25 million.
 If the income grows by 5% to $105,000 in year two and the cap rate stays the same, the property value is now $1.31 million.